yext/search-core/docs/answers-core.directanswer.verticalkey.md

 ## DirectAnswer.verticalKey property

-The vertical key of the direct answer
+The vertical key of the direct answer.

 <b>Signature:</b>